Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 ## rclone_jobber ##

 [rclone_jobber.sh](https://github.com/wolfv6/rclone_jobber) is a Bash script that calls rclone sync to perform a backup job.
-An rclone_jobber_tutorial is provided, complete with backup-job and restore-job examples for a home computer.
+An rclone_jobber tutorial includes backup-job and restore-job examples for a home computer.

 Features:
 move old files to dated_directory (easy to restore deleted directory),